As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

 The Process of Asking for Punitive Damages

-There is a specific way that a personal injury attorney must seek Florida punitive damages in a trial setting.
+There is a specific way that a personal injury attorney must seek punitive damages in Florida in a trial setting.
 First, there is a hearing before the judge.
 This determines if there is sufficient evidence to allow the plaintiff to present a claim for punitive damages to the jury.

 If the judge approves, the plaintiff must then present enough clear and convincing evidence to the jury that punitive damages are appropriate in your case.